-The Company currently operates four factories which are strategically located in Peninsular Malaysia.
-All factories are fully certified with both the requirements of SIRIM QAS International's MS ISO 9001: 2000 (Quality Management Systems for the Manufacture of Pretensioned Spun Concrete Piles and Poles), and IKRAM QA Services' MS 1314: Part 4: 2004 (Product Certification for Class A, B and C of Precast Pretensioned Spun Concrete Piles from 250mm to 1,000mm diameters).
+The Company have five factories which are strategically located in Peninsular Malaysia and also has sales office at Kuching, Sarawak.
+All factories are fully certified with both the requirements of SIRIM QAS International's MS ISO 9001: 2015 (Quality Management Systems for the Manufacture of Pretensioned Spun Concrete Piles and Poles), and IKRAM QA Services' MS 1314: Part 4: 2004 (Product Certification for Class A, B and C of Precast Pretensioned Spun Concrete Piles from 250mm to 1,000mm diameters).

 Since its founding, the Company has been constantly striving for product excellence and today enjoys the reputation of being one of the market leaders in this region for prestressed concrete ("PC") piles and poles.
-The Company currently exports its products to the overseas markets covering Asia, the Oceania and Gulf region.
+The Company currently exports its products to the overseas markets covering Asia, Africa, the Oceania and Gulf Region.